getodk/docs/src/aggregate-deployment-planning.rst

 - The default view shows 100 submissions.
 - The form submissions display refreshes every six seconds.

-For example, if your survey has 500 questions (*q*), with a repeat group containing an additional 300 questions, the typical survey has 4 filled-in repeats (*rpt*), and 100 submissions (*s*) are shown on each pageload (*pl*), then the cost to display the Submissions tab is a minimum of 1100 Reads (*R*) with each refresh of the Submissions tab.
+For example, if your survey has 500 questions (*q*), with a repeat group containing an additional 300 questions, the typical survey has 4 filled-in repeats (*rpt*), and 100 submissions (*s*) are shown on each page load (*pl*), then the cost to display the Submissions tab is a minimum of 1100 Reads (*R*) with each refresh of the Submissions tab.

 .. math::